Parallel, Distributed, and Quantum Exact Single-Source Shortest Paths with Negative Edge Weights: (the Outer Shell)

-\SPMain* \begin{proof} First, consider the case that $G_{in}$ has a negative-weight cycle.
+\begin{theorem}[\spmain] Let $G_{in} = (V,E,w_{in})$ be a directed graph with polynomially bounded integer edge weights and $s_{in} \in V$.
+Algorithm \ref{alg:SPMain} takes as input $G_{in}$ and $s_{in}$ and has the following guarantee:

+\begin{enumerate} \item If $G_{in}$ has a negative-weight cycle, then Algorithm \ref{alg:SPMain} outputs ERROR, \\ \item If $G_{in}$ has no negative-weight cycle, then Algorithm \ref{alg:SPMain} computes $dist_G(s_{in},v)$ for every node $v \in V$ with high probability and otherwise it outputs ERROR. \end{enumerate} Algorithm \ref{alg:SPMain} invokes the non-negative weight SSSP oracle $\Oracle$ $n^{o(1)}$ times. \end{theorem} \begin{proof} First, consider the case that $G_{in}$ has a negative-weight cycle.
 As we obtain $\bar{G}$ from $G_{in}$ by multiplying each edge weight by $2n$, this implies that there exists a cycle with weight at most $-2n$ in $\bar{G}$.
-Together with \cref{lem:prelim_eqivalence_price_function}, this implies that $\bar{G}_{\phi_t}$ also contains a cycle with weight at most $-2n$.
+Together with \Cref{lem:prelim_eqivalence_price_function}, this implies that $\bar{G}_{\phi_t}$ also contains a cycle with weight at most $-2n$.
 Thus, there exists an edge in $\bar{G}_{\phi_t}$ with weight at most $-2$ and this edge has a negative weight in $G^*$.
 Therefore, Algorithm \ref{alg:SPMain} indeed outputs ERROR.
 Next, assume that $G_{in}$ does not contain a negative-weight cycle.
-Then, according to \cref{claim:SPMain_Gstar_nonnegative_weights}, the graph $G^*$ does not contain a negative-weight edge with high probability.
-If that's indeed the case, then the algorithm computes $dist_{G_{in}}(s,v)$ for every node $v \in V$ according to \cref{claim:SPMain_correct_output}, as desired.
+Then, according to \Cref{claim:SPMain_Gstar_nonnegative_weights}, the graph $G^*$ does not contain a negative-weight edge with high probability.
+If that's indeed the case, then the algorithm computes $dist_{G_{in}}(s,v)$ for every node $v \in V$ according to \Cref{claim:SPMain_correct_output}, as desired.
 It remains to discuss the number of oracle call invocations.
 As we assume that the edge weights are polynomially bounded, Algorithm \ref{alg:SPMain} invokes ScaleDown $O(\log n)$ times.
-Each invocation calls the non-negative weight distance oracle $\Oracle$ $n^{o(1)}$ times according to \cref{thm:scaledown}.
+Each invocation calls the non-negative weight distance oracle $\Oracle$ $n^{o(1)}$ times according to \Cref{thm:scaledown}.
 Therefore, the total number of oracle invocations is indeed $n^{o(1)}$, which finishes the proof. \end{proof}

 \begin{claim} Assume that $G^*$ has non-negative weights.
 Then, $d_{in}(v) = dist_{G_{in}}(s_{in},v)$ for every vertex $v \in V$. \end{claim} \begin{proof} We have

 and similarly,

 \end{proof}